apausa/apausa/README.md

 # [Pablo Apausa]()

-With studies in software engineering and a background in interaction design, I have a holistic perspective that covers technical and creative domains.
+With two bachelor's degrees in software engineering and digital design, I have a holistic perspective that covers technical and creative domains.

 ## Coding Languages